Good Things Come to Those Who Sweat

 If you are looking for good rashguards, here is one that I like…

-You can consider wearing a bandana or headband to help keep sweat from getting in your eyes and from splashing your partner.
+Here’s another option for you!
+You can consider wearing a bandana or headband to help keep sweat from getting in your eyes or from splashing your partner.
 This is especially useful for bald guys like me, but bandanas or sweatbands are great for everyone.
 I mean, check this guy out:

 Can you destroy clothes with sweat?
 (Mildew!)
 How do you prevent that?